Monday, December 7, 2015

 يُؤتِي الْحِكْمَةَ مَن يَشَاء وَمَن يُؤْتَ الْحِكْمَةَ فَقَدْ أُوتِيَ خَيْرًا كَثِيرًا وَمَا يَذَّكَّرُ إِلاَّ أُوْلُواْ الأَلْبَابِ

-Al-Baqara 2:269.. granting wisdom unto whom He wills: and whoever is granted wisdom has indeed been granted wealth abundant.
-But none bears this in mind save those who are endowed with insight. -.
+Part of Al-Baqara (The Cow) 2:269.. granting wisdom unto whom He wills: and whoever is granted wisdom has indeed been granted wealth abundant.
+But none bears this in mind save those who are endowed with insight.

 When a great Sufi mystic, Hasan, was on his deathbed, someone asked him about his teacher.